 “These amoral companies keep allowing these awful things to happen on their platform and they won't do anything about it because they always prioritise profits over the public good, even when it comes to kids,” Gordon-Levitt said.

-President Donald Trump, however, has sought to remove guardrails for US tech companies in a push to maintain to the US lead in AI amid a race, in which some say China is catching up.
+US President Donald Trump, however, has sought to remove guardrails for American tech companies in a push to maintain the lead in the AI race, with some observers saying China is catching up.

-The White House has sought to blunt the impact of local laws throughout the country aimed at regulating the burgeoning technology, saying that regulations are unnecessarily burdensome for technology companies.
+The White House has sought to blunt the impact of local laws throughout the country that are aimed at regulating the burgeoning technology, saying regulations are unnecessarily burdensome for technology companies.